Muay Thai for self-defense

 You can keep an aggressor away with push kicks or you can keep him in a tight clinch and control the situation with elbow and knee strikes.

-- Elbow strikes which allows you to protect your face and to deliver a powerful blows to your opponent's head at the same time.
+- Elbow strikes allow you to protect your face and deliver powerful blows to your opponent's head at the same time.

 Furthermore, when you will be protecting your face with your elbows, your opponent may hurt his knuckles trying to punch you.
-Tip of the elbow is one of the hardest poins of human body.
+The tip of the elbow is one of the hardest points of the human body.

-- And last but not least: training Muay Thai gives you self-confidence.
-It makes you stronger, shape up your body and improves your posture.
+- And last but not least: training in Muay Thai gives you self-confidence.
+It makes you stronger, shapes your body, and improves your posture.